underscoreio/essential-scala/src/pages/objects/generics.md

 title: "This contains That: Generics"
 ---

+In the previous sections we saw how to model relationships such as **this and that** and **this or that** using *inheritance* -- a classic object oriented design pattern.
+In this section we will look at how to model these relationships in another way using **aggregation** -- grouping objects together using other objects.

-In this section we'll look at data that contains other data.
-We already know how to this in simple cases using fields.
-Here we are going to give the user freedom about the types we contain in our fields.
-In other words, we are going to look at **generic types**.
+We already know how to do simple aggregation in simple cases using fields.
+Here we start generalising over the types in our fields using **generic types**.

 ## Generic Types